Constitution & Bylaws of

 SECTION 6.
 DISCIPLINE OF MEMBERS

-The purpose of church discipline is to affect a return to a Biblical standard of conduct and doctrine in an erring member, to maintain purity in the local church, and to deter sin (1).
+The purpose of church discipline is to affect a return to a Biblical standard of conduct to maintain purity in the local church, and to deter sin (1).

 Before such dismissal, however:

-1. It shall be the duty of any member of this church who has knowledge of the erring member’s heresy or misconduct to warn and to correct such erring member in private, seeking his or her repentance and restoration.
+1. It shall be the duty of any member of this church who has knowledge of a member’s sinful behavior to warn and to correct such sinning member in private, seeking his or her repentance and restoration.

-2. If said erring member does not heed this warning, then the warning member shall again go to the erring member accompanied by one or two witnesses to warn and correct such erring member, seeking his or her repentance and restoration.
+2. If said sinning member does not heed this warning, then the warning member shall again go to the sinning member accompanied by one or two witnesses to warn and correct such sinning member, seeking his or her repentance and restoration.

-3. If said erring member still refuses to heed this additional warning, then, it shall be brought to the attention of the Elder Board.
+3. If said sinning member still refuses to heed this additional warning, then, it shall be brought to the attention of the Elder Board.

 4. The Elder Board, after prayerful investigation and consensus agreement, shall tell it to the church.

-6. This process will continue to conclusion even if the erring member chooses not to attend congregational meetings or otherwise seeks to withdraw from membership to avoid the discipline process.
+6. This process will continue to conclusion even if the sinning member chooses not to attend congregational meetings or otherwise seeks to withdraw from membership to avoid the discipline process.

 (1) Matthew 18:15-18; Romans 16:17; 1 Corinthians 5:1-5; Galatians 6:1;